Python module

 owner: str = ''

-User whose scripts are managed (authorisation ID).
+User whose scripts are managed (authorization ID).

 port: int | None = None